VncntDzn/vncntdzn/README.md

 Before that I worked for Health Maintenance Inc. as a Web Developer and build many things for HMI.

 As of 2021, I'm planning to use React as my primary library for frontend development but open for any interesting frontend frameworks.
- My techstack: React, React-Native, Vue.js, AWS, Firebase, MySQL, Node.js
+ My techstack: React, React-Native, Vue.js, AWS, Firebase, MySQL, Node.js and Express.

  - I built several projects using Vue.js, Express.js and MySQL.
  - I'm also one of the developer of our school's website before I was studying.
  - I'm also one of the two developers of my previous company's official website and the developer of the admin panel for that website.

+## 📫 How to reach me: workvpdizon@gmail.com
 <!--
 **VncntDzn/vncntdzn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.